And so you wonder, do teachers make enough money to live comfortably?

 These schools can be great opportunities not just for your career but also for your finances.

-A financial perk to working in “American” or international schools overseas is that you can exclude part of your earned income from U.S taxes if you choose.
+A financial perk to working in “American” or international schools overseas is that you may be able to exclude part of your earned income from U.S. taxes if you choose.

 Over time, those saved coins add up!

 As an educator, you’ll probably be paid according to a salary schedule.